jdh4/job_defense_shield/README.md

 + jobs with the most CPU-cores and jobs with the most GPUs
 + pending jobs with the longest queue times
 + jobs that use special nodes but do not need them
-+ jobs that could have been run on MIG GPUs instead of full GPUs (e.g. H100)
++ jobs that could have been run on MIG GPUs instead of full GPUs (e.g., H100)

 New alerts are easy to write.
 Simply start from an existing alert and modify it.